Comparisons of two-stage models for flood mitigation of electrical substations: Modeling

 This model is much the same as the SP model, but it instead adopts the ``nature is adversarial'' approach.
 The probability of each scenario, if that information is even available, is ignored.
 Instead, the associated perspective is that the uncertainty realization will be that which does the most harm given the first-stage resilience decisions.
 This approach is often seen as overly if not impractically conservative.
 However, it is still valuable when scenario probabilities are not known or when the impact of one scenario dwarfs those of all other scenarios.

 To accompany the RO model, we develop mathematical analogues to the EV solution, EEV bound, and EWS bound that we dub the ``Maximum Value'' (MV) solution, ``Maximum result of the Maximum Value solution'' (MMV) bound, and the ``Maximum Wait-and-See'' (MWS) bound.
-An MV solution is obtained by solving a variant of the RO model in which the uncertainty is aggregated to the substation-wise maximum and is defined as
+An MV solution is obtained by solving a variant of the RO model in which the uncertainty is aggregated to the substation-wise maximum and is defined as ${\widehat{\bs{x}} \in \argmin_{\bs{x} \in \mathcal{X}} \mathcal{L}(\bs{x}, \widehat{\bs{\xi}})}$.
+Here, $\widehat{\bs{\xi}} = \mathcal{C}(\widehat{\bs{\nu}})$ where $\widehat{\bs{\nu}} = \max_{\omega \in \Omega} \bs{\nu}^\omega$.
+That is, $\widehat{\bs{\nu}}$ is the scenario in which each substation experiences the worst flooding across any of the original scenarios, and we define the maximum value scenario as the corresponding set of flood indicators.
+Just as the RO model is a conservative approach to dealing with uncertainty, the MV solution is based on a conservative approach to constructing an aggregate scenario.